BGP configuration¶

 none

-Graceful restart informations:
+Graceful restart information:

 End-of-RIB send: IPv4 Unicast